Communist society: Economic aspects

 A communist economic system would be characterized by advanced productive technology that enables material abundance, which in turn would enable the free distribution of most or all economic output and the holding of the means of producing this output in common.
-In this respect communism is differentiated from socialism, which, out of economic necessity, restricts access to articles of consumption and services based on one's contribution.
+In this respect, communism is differentiated from socialism, which, out of economic necessity, restricts access to articles of consumption and services based on one's contribution.

 In further contrast to previous economic systems, communism would be characterized by the holding of natural resources and the means of production in common as opposed to them being privately owned (as in the case of capitalism) or owned by public or cooperative organizations that similarly restrict their access (as in the case of socialism).
 In this sense, communism involves the "negation of property" insofar as there would be little economic rationale for exclusive control over production assets in an environment of material abundance.

 The fully developed communist economic system is postulated to develop from a preceding socialist system.
 Marx held the view that socialism—a system based on social ownership of the means of production—would enable progress toward the development of fully developed communism by further advancing productive technology.
 Under socialism, with its increasing levels of automation, an increasing proportion of goods would be distributed freely.

 Social aspects

 Individuality, freedom and creativity

 A communist society would free individuals from long working hours by first automating production to an extent that the average length of the working day is reduced and second by eliminating the exploitation inherent in the division between workers and owners.
 A communist system would thus free individuals from alienation in the sense of having one's life structured around survival (making a wage or salary in a capitalist system), which Karl Marx referred to as a transition from the "realm of necessity" to the "realm of freedom".
 As a result, a communist society is envisioned as being composed of an intellectually-inclined population with both the time and resources to pursue its creative hobbies and genuine interests, and to contribute to creative social wealth in this manner.
-Marx considered "true richness" to be the amount of time one has at his disposal to pursue one's creative passions.
+Marx considered "true richness" to be the amount of time one has at one's disposal to pursue one's creative passions.
 Marx's notion of communism is in this way radically individualistic.

 In fact, the realm of freedom actually begins only where labor which is determined by necessity and mundane considerations ceases; thus in the very nature of things it lies beyond the sphere of actual material production.